 - Finding it difficult or impossible to relax

-- Feeling restless and hard to stay still
+- Feeling restless and finding it hard to stay still

 - Feeling irritable and agitated

 - Feeling afraid or thinking that bad things will happen